crossplane/docs/content/master/concepts/packages.md

 and any required [Providers]({{<ref "./providers">}}) representing a set of custom APIs and resources.

-Configuration packages makes your Crossplane configuration fully portable.
+Configuration packages make your Crossplane configuration fully portable.

 {{<hint "important" >}}
 Crossplane [Providers]({{<ref "./providers">}}) and [Functions]({{<ref "./composition-functions">}}) are also Crossplane packages.

-This document describes configuration packages.
+This document describes how to install and manage configuration packages.

 Refer to the
 [Provider]({{<ref "./providers">}}) and